Home ยป Recipes

 How to Make Probiotic Sauerkraut – Fermented Raw Foods

-At its core, sauerkraut is just sour cabbage.
-It’s made by mixing cabbage and salt in the right proportions (2-3% salt by weight of the cabbage), then packing it into a glass jar or crock.
-The mixture is left to ferment at room temperature.
-Once it’s fermented, you can store it long-term in cold storage like a root cellar, wine fridge, or the top shelf of your fridge for months or even years!
+Sauerkraut is made by mixing cabbage and salt in the right proportions (2-3% salt by weight of the whole cabbage), then packing it into a glass jar or crock and letting it ferment at room temperature.
+Once itโ€™s fermented, you can store it long-term in cold storage like a root cellar or fridge for months or even years!

 cabbages in a jar